-102. Graphical Communication and Design (5).
+Graphical Communication and Design (5).
 Lec.
 4, Lab.
 3. Coreq., MH 161.

 Fundamental aspects of descriptive geometry and graphical techniques as an aid to spatial visualization and communication in design.
 Emphasis is divided evenly between pencil and paper work and Computer Aided Design (CAD).
 Topics include sketching, multiviews, graphical conventions and symbols, geometry and calculus, and applications.
-EN 102 usually is offered every quarter.
+EN 102 usually is offered each Fall Quarter and each Spring Quarter during the day and each Winter Quarter in the evening.

-- Applied Mechanics: Statics (5).
-Pr., MH 162 and PS 210.
+Applied Mechanics: Statics (5).
+Pr., PS 210, Coreq., MH 264.

 A vector treatment of the principles of mechanics applied to problems involving bodies and systems of bodies in equilibrium: forces; moments; resultants; distributed forces; equilibrium of bodies and systems of bodies; internal resultant forces; friction; centroids and centers of gravity; area moments and products of inertia.
-EN 205 usually is offered each Fall Quarter and each Spring Quarter during the day and each Winter Quarter in the evening. - 207.
+EN 205 usually is offered each Fall Quarter during the day and each Winter Quarter in the evening.

+206 Auburn University at Montgomery 207.
 Mechanics of Solids (5).
-Pr., EN 205 and MH 163.
-Principles of solid mechanics applied to bodies and systems of bodies: fundamentals of stress and strain; stress-strain relations with temperature effects; stress-strain-deformation analysis of bodies and systems of bodies subject to axial loading, pressurization, torsion, shear, and flexure.
+Pr., EN 205.
+Principles of solid mechanics applied to bodies and systems of bodies: fundamentals of stress and strain; stress-strain relations with temperature effects; stress-strain-deformation analysis of bod- ies and systems of bodies subject to axial loading, pressurization, torsion, shear, and flexure.
 EN 207 usually is offered each Spring Quarter in the evening.

-- 261. Linear Circuit Analysis I (5).
-Pr., PS 212, Coreq., MH 240.
-Basic laws and concepts; resistive circuits; systems of linear equations; R-L and R-C circuits.
-EN 261 usually is offered each Spring Quarter in the evening. - 301.
-Thermodynamics I (5).
-Pr., EN 205 and PS 211.
+261. Linear Circuit Analysis I (5).
+Pr., PS 212, Coreq., MH 269.
+Basic laws and concepts; resistive circuits; network topology; R-L, R-C, and operational amplifier circuits; circuit simulation using SPICE.
+EN 261 usually is offered each Spring Quarter in the evening.
+301. Thermodynamics I (5).
+Coreq., EN 205.
 Laws of thermodynamics; energy transformations; properties and relationships among properties; equations of state and simple processes and cycles.
-EN 301 usually is offered each Fall Quarter in the evening. - 321.
-Applied Mechanics: Dynamics I (5).
-Pr., EN 205 and MH 163.
-A vector treatment of the principles of mechanics applied to problems involving bodies and systems of bodies in motion: kinematics of particles and rigid bodies in three dimensions; general relative motion equations; kinetics of particles in three dimensions and of rigid bodies in plane motion by methods of force-mass-acceleration, work-kinetic energy, and impulse-momentum.
-EN 321 usually is offered each Winter Quarter during the day and each Summer Quarter in the evening. - 411.
-Engineering Statistics (5).
+EN 301 usually is offered each Fall Quarter in the evening.
+321. Applied Mechanics: Dynamics (5).
+Pr., EN 205.
+A vector treatment of the principles of mechanics applied to prob- lems involving bodies and systems of bodies in motion: kinematics of particles and rigid bodies in three dimensions; general relative motion equations; kinetics of particles in three dimensions and of rigid bodies in plane motion by methods of force-mass-acceleration, work-kinetic energy, and impulse-momentum.
+EN 321 usually is offered each Summer Quarter in the evening.
+411. Engineering Statistics (5).
 Pr., MH 264.
 Basic probability theory; combinatorics; random variables; special distributions; applications to scientific and engineering data.
 May be taught concurrently with MH 467 and MH 667.
 EN 411 usually is offered only in the Fall Quarter of even years.

-GERONTOLOGY (GER)

-Professors Adams, Cairns (Emeritus), and Vocino (Coordinator) Associate Professor Slattery Assistant Professor Rankin-Ullock

-- An Introduction to Gerontology (5).

-An advanced interdisciplinary analysis of aging in American society from the perspective of the fields of biology, political science, economics, psychology, and sociology.
-This course may be taught concurrently with GER 670. - 480.
-The Aging Process (5).
+GERONTOLOGY (GER) I Professors Adams, Cairns (Emeritus), and Vocino (Coordinator) Associate Professor Slattery Assistant Professor Rankin-Ullock 470.
+An Introduction to Gerontology (5).
+An advanced interdisciplinary analysis of aging in American socie- ty from the perspective of the fields of biology, political science, economics, psychology, and sociology.
+This course may be taught concurrently with GER 670.
+480. The Aging Process (5).
 An overview of the sociological approaches to the aging process.
 Examination of the special problems of the aged in American society: sociological, psychological and physiological aspects.
-This course may be taught concurrently with GER 680. - 482.
-Legal Aspects of Aging (5).
+This course may be taught concurrently with GER 680.
+482. Legal Aspects of Aging (5).
 Political and legal realities confronting older adults.
-An examination of historical and current legislative programming relevant to the aging, and strategies of political involvement and influence building.
+An examina- tion of historical and current legislative programming relevant to the aging, and strategies of political involvement and influence building.
 This course may be taught concurrently with GER 682.